Cookie Policy

 • Analytical/Performance Cookies

-Remember you when you return to the site and choices you have made on previous visits, such as searches and which country you’re from.
-This allows us to personalise our content for you, such as enabling us to remember your preferences.
+These remember you when you return to the site and choices you have made on previous visits, such as searches and which country you’re from.
+These cookies will remain on your device until you choose to clear them.

 • Targeting/Advertising Cookies